jasonprado/freewheel/README.md

  * Cropping/uncropping
  * All kinds of [shitpic][2] stuff

 I'll probably look into those techniques and see how far this could go.
+[Andrew Wansley][3] suggests [High Capacity Color Barcode][4] might be something to look into, and also Snapchat seems to have done a lot with QR codes that could help.

 In the meantime, if you have a means of sharing images losslessly you can play my shitty version of Checkers with a friend!
 Save this image and upload it to https://jasonprado.github.io/freewheel/host.html to take a turn.